-✓ This is because the V 790 is "thin" coating and does not hide surface irregularities, undulations and Pebblecrete surfaces, "sand" particles and so forth.
-They will be seen with if not covered and smoothed over with a skim coat
+✓ This is because the PAINTNFORGET is "thin" coating and does not hide surface irregularities, undulations and Pebblecrete surfaces, "large" particles and so forth.
+They will be seen with if not covered and smoothed over with a skim coat.
+Note if using E4115 as the topcoats, you may not need to skim coat the surface.
+This is due to the added thickness of the E4115 epoxy.

-2.4.
-Previously Painted (Cement, Marblesheen or Pebblecrete)
+2.4 Previously Painted (Cement, Marblesheen or Pebblecrete)